Storage tube: Imaging systems

 The earliest computer graphics systems, like those of the TX-2 and DEC PDP-1, required the entire attention of the computer to maintain.
-A list of vectors stored in main memory was periodically read out to the display to refresh it before the image faded.
+A list of points stored in main memory was periodically read out to the display to refresh it before the image faded.
 This generally occurred frequently enough that there was little time to do anything else, and interactive systems like Spacewar! were tour-de-force programming efforts.

 For practical use, graphical displays were developed that contained their own memory and an associated very simple computer which offloaded the refreshing task from the mainframe.
 This was not inexpensive; the IBM 2250 graphics terminal used with the IBM S/360 cost $280,000 in 1970.

 A storage tube could replace most or all of the localized hardware by storing the vectors directly within the display, instead of an associated local computer.
 Commands that previously caused the terminal to erase its memory and thus clear the display could be emulated by scanning the entire screen at an energy above V_{cr2}.
 In most systems, this caused the entire screen to quickly "flash" before clearing to a blank state.
 The two main advantages were: